tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 * `deliveryScheduleIncludingRequests`: the current aggregated delivery schedule including any open supplier or buyer requests, see [Native Delivery Schedule](#native-delivery-schedule) below.

 {% hint style="info" %}
-It is strongly advised to use `deliverySchedule` with `prices` or alternatively `deliveryScheduleIncludingRequests` with `pricesIncludingRequests`.
+It is **strongly advised** to use `deliverySchedule` with `prices` or alternatively `deliveryScheduleIncludingRequests` with `pricesIncludingRequests`.

-These fields give a summary of the current delivery schedule and prices.
+These fields give a summary of **the current delivery schedule and prices**.
 It gives a simpler alternative for the `deliverySchedule` and `prices` fields in different places like `buyerLine`, `buyerLine.requests`, `supplierLine.requests` and `confirmedLine`.

-The `IncludingRequests` fields **include** any open supplier or buyer request.
+The `IncludingRequests` fields **include any open supplier or buyer request**.
 You can use the `IncludingRequests` fields when you need the `deliverySchedule` and `prices` fields in the proposal or reopen requests as soon as possible, before approving, in your ERP.

 The `deliveryScheduleIncludingRequests`, `prices` and `pricesIncludingRequests` fields are only available in the new webhook, using the "Orders Webhook Integration" configuration in your company settings page, and are also available in the `order-search` API when using polling.
 {% endhint %}